kontent-ai/delivery-sdk-net/docs/for-developers.md

   4. Clean up reverse index entries
 ```

+`GetItems<T>()` query results additionally store `DeliveryCacheDependencies.ItemsListScope` (`scope_items_list`) as a synthetic dependency.
+This is a deliberate tradeoff to handle list-membership changes caused by item events (for example, new item publish matching a cached filter) without requiring a full cache purge.

+The first iteration scopes this synthetic dependency to typed item-list queries only.
+Single-item, type, and taxonomy queries remain dependency-driven by concrete entities.

 **Thread Safety Strategy:**
 - `ConcurrentDictionary` for lock-free primary operations
 - `SemaphoreSlim` per dependency key prevents race conditions during updates